dynamotn/neovim-config/README.md

 - Not use for neovim/vim GUI
 - Use for Linux only
 - Vim version >= 7.4 or NVim version >= 0.3 to use all features
+- To use LSP features with neovim, must install nodejs and yarn
 - Must install pynvim if want to use with Nvim